Get Well - Stay Well... Free Delivery For Orders >$88.50 In NSW/ACT & >$128.50 In QLD/VIC/SA.

 Is saturated fat a problem when eating cocomilk kefir?
 The obfuscation (deliberate confusion) over macro nutrients (fat/sugar/protein) has been a problem leading to an epidemic of disease.
 The fat hypothesis has been discredited - please see the NIH file of a JACC article by the American College of Cardiologists.
 So, if coconut items are consumed with moderation in a low carbohydrate regime then they are part of a healthy diet.
 We suggest a dessert-spoon of cocomilk kefir with a meal.
 However, where there is a metabolic issue, then individuals need to get advice from a practitioner who can give a 'systemic' overview of consequences.
 Please see our article on "glycation" found in our health pages.

 What are common causes of bloating & reflux?
-In many cases, bloating occurs when foods such as starch or sugars are fermented at too quickly for dispersion &/or absorption - this causes gas/foam to build up (bloating) which may then promotes simple reflux (heartburn).
+In many cases, bloating occurs when foods such as starch or sugars are fermented too quickly for dispersion &/or absorption - this causes gas/foam to build up (bloating) which may then promote simple reflux (heartburn).
 Long term heartburn may also lead to incompetence of the esophageal sphincter & then, acid reflux.
 Commercial medicine usually prescribes a proton-inhibitor drug (acid inhibitor).
-These inhibitors have consequences.
+These inhibitors have consequences like slow or incomplete digestion.
 Relief is often found with dietary changes.
-One simple way to limit this cause of bloating is to limit the starches & sugars in your diet.
-The second way is to retard fermentation in the gut (especially the stomach) by speeding up gut actions.
+One simple way to limit this cause of bloating is to limit the saccharides (starches & sugars) in your diet.
+The second way is to interrupt fermentation in the gut (especially the stomach) by speeding up gut actions.
 Eat a little more soft fiber AND avoid mixing your starches & sugars with dense proteins or heavy fats in the same meal.
 Also, don't overeat (overfill) as it impedes the physical & chemical break-down of stomach contents.
 It also slows gas from gathering together & being 'burped' out easily.
 By not over-eating the stomach often empties before much gas is trapped.
 These simple ways have been known & documented since 1893.
 The following link displays a very early medical article describing fermentation during digestion.
 It's quaint but relevant - Click here (1893, Allan A Jones MD)

 More FAQs posted soon... 🙈